-The proposed project, in combination with reasonably foreseeable future projects, would incrementally increase total waste generation from the city by increasing the number of residents and construction activities, the increasing rate of diversion citywide through recycling, composting and other methods would result in a decreasing share of total waste that requires deposition into the landfill.
-Cumulative project numbers 1 through 4 and other development throughout the city would be subject to the same recycling and composting, and construction demolition and debris ordinances applicable to the proposed project.
-Although the City College is a separate entity from the City and County of San Francisco and not subject to local regulations, City College's Recycling Center complies with both city and state ordinances related to recycling and composting.
-City College also requires a minimum of 50 percent of construction and demolition debris to be diverted from landfills.
-Given the city's progress to date on diversion and waste reduction, and given the future long-term capacity available at the Recology Hay Road Landfill and other area landfills, the proposed project would be served by a landfill with sufficient permitted capacity to accommodate its solid waste disposal needs.
+and demolition debris to be diverted from landfills.75 Given the city's progress to date on diversion and waste reduction, and given the future long-term capacity available at the Recology Hay Road Landfill and other area landfills, the proposed project would be served by a landfill with sufficient permitted capacity to accommodate its solid waste disposal needs.
 For these reasons, the proposed project, in combination with reasonably foreseeable future projects, would have less-than-significant cumulative impacts related to solid waste.